aaroncoyner/square-golf-gspro-mac/index.md

 1. Download and install CrossOver for Mac from CodeWeavers.
 2. Open CrossOver.
-3. Create a new bottle.
+3. Open the Bottle dropdown menu and select a New Bottle or ⌘N.
 4. Choose **Windows 10** as the bottle type.
 5. Name the bottle something clear, such as: